nanocosmos/docs/docs/cloud/analytics.md

 > In addition to improving your technical capabilities, nanoStream Analytics enables also a big advantage to your business intelligence, providing valuable data to your Management and to your Marketing and Sales teams to understand where they should strengthen your service and decide on the next steps to be taken.

+## Server and Service Metrics

+The server and service metrics give you an overview of the total streaming volume of your live streams, where your clients are located, which streams are used most and a lot of other information.

 ## Client Metrics

 Client metrics let you analyze the experience of your users from the users point of view.